Emerald Cut Diamonds In-Depth Guide, Proportions, L/W Ratios

 Diamond Clarity Chart

-An VS2 would be an outstanding balance of price and appearance in an emerald cut.
-Check the chart below carefully for our recommended clarity grade for an emerald cut diamond based on its carat weight.
+On the clarity scale, the VS2 range would be an outstanding balance of price and appearance in an emerald cut diamond.
+Review the chart below carefully for our recommended clarity grade for an emerald cut diamond based on its carat weight:

 < 0.50 Carat